-3. Water Supply Schemes.-(i) Goldfields Scheme.
+The Ord River in the Kimberley Division of Western Australia traverses a tropical area served with monsoonal rains of irregular incidence and quantity, varying from 20 inches in the south to 30 inches in the north.
+The hottest months (December to March) are also the months of highest rainfall.
+Communications and population are sparse.
+The Western Australian Government is considering a proposal to build a dam to conserve 3,000,000 acre feet of water, equipped with a hydro-electric plant, which might supply irrigation water for an area of 100,000 acres, if investigations show that the climate and soil conditions are suitable for vegetables, tropical fruits and rice.
+The economic production of these and other crops, as well as the possible use of such irrigation areas for interim fattening of cattle, is being examined at the Kimberley Research Station on the Ord River.
+3. Water Supply Schemes.-(i) Goldfields and Agricultural Water Supply.
 Western Australia has one of Australia's most spectacular water supply schemes, and a brief account of its development will be found on page 1134 of Official Year Book No. 37, and an account in greater detail on page 576 of Official Year Book No. 6.
-Mundaring reservoir on the Helena River, 26 miles from Perth, is the source of water supplied to the goldfields, and has a capacity of 55,460 acre feet and a catchment of 569 square miles.
-The water now passes through 350 miles of main, mostly steel and 30 inches in diameter, aided by seven pumping stations and one booster station, involving a total net lift of 1,280 feet.
+Mundaring reservoir on the Helena River, 26 miles from Perth, is the source of water supplied to the Eastern Goldfields and has a capacity of 55,767 acre feet and a catchment of 569 square miles.
+The water passes through 346 miles of main, mostly steel and 30 inches in diameter, aided by seven pumping stations and one booster pumping station.

-Maximum pumping capacity from No. 1 Pumping Station at Mundaring is now 12.2 million gallons per day.
-The total capacity of all receiving and regulating tanks, etc., along the pipe line is 154 million gallons, which includes three standby reservoirs at Kalgoorlie having a combined capacity of 60 million gallons.
+Maximum pumping capacity from No. 1 Pumping Station at Mundaring Weir is nominally 15.9 million gallons per day.
+The total capacity of all receiving, regulating, standby and service tanks along the main pipe line is 154 million gallons which includes three standby reservoirs at Kalgoorlie having a combined capacity of 60 million gallons.

-Hundreds of miles of branch mains and pipes have been laid to mining districts, towns and farming districts, the most important being the Norseman extension of 101 miles.
-The system serves 54 towns and water is reticulated to 1,80,000 acres of farming lands.
-Total length of mains is 1,850 miles and the population served is 70,000.
-Total quantity of water pumped from Mundaring in 1955-56 was 3,044 million gallons.
-Total cost of the system to the end of 1955-56 was £10,007,050.
+Hundreds of miles of branch pipe lines have been laid to mining areas, agricultural areas and country towns, a notable one being the Norseman extension of 101 miles.
+The system serves some 72 towns and water is reticulated to about 2,000,000 acres of mixed farming lands.
+The total length ot pipe lines is 2,578 miles and the number of services is 20,647.
+The total quantity of water pumped from Mundaring in 1956-57 was 3,076 million gallons.
+The total cost of the scheme to the end of 1956-57 was $\pounds11,410,906$.